Wilson Airport: Overview

 As a result of faster check-in times and fewer flight delays, as compared to Jomo Kenyatta International Airport, Wilson Airport is commonly used by business executive aircraft for domestic and international travel.
 Common domestic destinations from Wilson Airport include Kisumu Airport, Mombasa International Airport and Eldoret International Airport.

 At 5546 ft above sea level, Wilson Airport has two asphalt runways: Runway 1 (heading 07/25) measures 4798 ft long and 72 ft wide; Runway 2 (heading 14/32) measures 5052 ft long and 76 ft wide.

 History

-The airport was established as Nairobi West Aerodrome in 1929 by Florence Kerr Wilson, a wealthy widow.
+The airport was established as Nairobi West Aerodrome in 1929 by Florence Kerr Wilson, a wealthy widow, whose airline Wilson Airways was based there.
 Built at a cost of £50,000 (£3.2 million in 2020), Mrs Wilson hired pilot Tom Campbell Black to run the airport.
 After the outbreak of World War II in 1939, the airport, its aircraft fleet and its pilots were taken over by the then colonial government and made a Fleet Air Arm base until after the war when it continued functioning as a civilian airport.
 In 1962, it was named Wilson Airport in honour of its founder who died in 1968.